How to account for sovereign central-bank money

 3. Within the present framework of central-bank accountancy, the above reality can hardly be represented in a consistent way.
 The crux of the matter is how to enter newly created monetary assets on a central bank's balance sheet without either conjuring the money out of a hat or distorting the notions of credit and liability, or overstretching the notion of equity.

-Here is a 6 pages paper on the matter that served as an input to an online workshop of the Alliance for Just Money in May 2022: How to account for sovereign central-bank money >
+Here is a 6 pages paper on the matter that served as an input to a workshop of the Alliance for Just Money in 2022:

 • Thomas Mayer of the Swiss Vollgeld-Initiative has identified > Seven ways of how sovereign money can be brought into circulation